This guide walks you through configuring AI Agents in your Hygraph project. For an overview of what AI Agents can do, see AI Agents overview.

 - Check the comment section on the entry, not the fields.

-- Ensure the entry completed the configured workflow step after the agent was added.
+- Confirm the entry completed the configured workflow step after the agent was added.

 #Translation output is missing or incorrect

-- Verify that the target locale is enabled in your Hygraph project.
+- Verify the target locale is enabled in your project.

-- Check that the source fields contain content at the time the agent runs.
+- Confirm source fields contain content when the agent runs.

-- Review your custom instructions for conflicting or ambiguous guidance.
+- Review custom instructions for conflicting or ambiguous guidance.

 #Summary written to wrong field